SectorFive/clips/README.md

 # Code Clips
 I've been asked for some examples of code I commonly do.
-I mostly handle the basics - form validation, behaviors, DOM manipulation, and maintaining state with the PHP session.
+I mostly handle the basics - form validation, content sliders, DOM manipulation, and maintaining state with the PHP session.
 I'm not ready to host a workshop at An Event Apart just yet but in each project I build I try to branch out and learn something new.

 ---